crisbusquets/diseno-jobs/database-structure.md

 5. Company logo is stored as a URL, actual images are in Cloudinary
 6. Events are tracked for analytics purposes with minimal overhead
 7. Event tracking uses a separate table for better performance
+8. General events (like homepage views) are tracked with a NULL job_id